nori3506/cheerstheme/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

-### This is comment fortesting purpose: shinya branch is set up!